slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Remove grading to see who is really interested in the topic."
 -- Naval Ravikant*

-> *"He who asks is a fool for five minutes, but he who does not ask remains a fool forever."
+> *"He who asks is a fool for five minutes, but he who does not ask remains a fool forever." (...)
--- Proverb*

-> *"I’d rather have criticism from a genius than praise from an idiot."
+"I’d rather have criticism from a genius than praise from an idiot."
--- Proverb*
+-- Proverbs*

 > *"A critic is a legless man who teaches running."
 -- Channing Pollock*